Passing of a Spouse Prior to Judgment of Dissolution

 - the death of one of the parties,

 - a judgment of dissolution of marriage, or

 - a judgment of nullity of marriage.

 For those couples who choose to divorce, they seek to end their marriage by way of judgment of dissolution.
 So what happens when one spouse passes before a judgment for dissolution is entered?
 In cases where the parties are still legally married and no final judgment has been entered the marriage ends by way of death of one spouse.
 That means that the court where the Summons and Petition was filed loses jurisdiction over the matter and the deceased spouse’s estate is divided in probate court according to the laws of intestate succession (or, if there is a will according to the terms contained therein).

 However, one caveat to this rule is where the court has bifurcated the issue of marital status and terminated marital status while both parties are still alive (note: in order to bifurcate and terminate marital status six months need have passed since the parties separated).
 In such a case, the court does not lose jurisdiction over the matter.
 Rather, the deceased spouse’s estate must appoint a representative for purposes of the family law dissolution proceedings.
 In that case, the court will have the ability to make orders regarding the outstanding issues in the parties’ dissolution.

-Here at Mello & Pickering, LLP with our combined 28 years of experience in family law, we know how difficult it can be going through this process.
+Here at Mello & Pickering, LLP with 40 years of combined experience in family law, we know how difficult it can be going through this process.
 We can help you navigate through the Santa Clara County divorce process while ensuring your best interests are protected.